LSE shares fall as results disappoint at takeover target LCH

 Axe declined to say whether the cash would all be raised from LCH clients and exchanges that own the clearing house and its incoming 60 percent shareholder LSE, which cut its offer by a quarter last December because of the new capital demands.

-Press reports have meanwhile said Singapore Exchange Ltd, Asia's second-largest bourse operator by market capitalisation, may join LSE in its LCH deal or may invest separately.
+Press reports have meanwhile said Singapore Exchange Ltd (SGXL.SI), Asia's second-largest bourse operator by market capitalization, may join LSE in its LCH deal or may invest separately.

 Axe declined to comment on the reported Singapore interest or on whether the LSE deal would be completed by the end of February, as previously announced.
 "We are making great progress (on the LSE deal}," he said.